pve/foobotapi/txt/cron.md

 # Triggering the function
-The function is triggered by a cron type of function, through a message on a PubSub topic.
+The function is triggered every 5 minutes by a cron type of function, through a message on a PubSub topic.
 The message itself is empty.

 The PubSub message will then trigger the Google Cloud function.